GoC-Spending/Gov-wide-Chart-of-Accounts/7-2-eng.pdf.md

 Hire and charter – with or without crew – of vessels, aircraft, motor vehicles and other equipment, and rental of telecommunication and office equipment including computers.
-Storage and warehousing services is, however, in standard object 04even though it involves the rental of space.
+Storage and warehousing services is, however, in standard object 04 	even though it involves the rental of space.
 Repair and maintenance (06)
-The repair and upkeep under contract of the durable physical assets provided for in standard object 08for Acquisition of Land, Buildings, and Works and of equipment provided for in standard object 09for Acquisition of Machinery and Equipment.
+The repair and upkeep under contract of the durable physical assets provided for in standard object 08 	for Acquisition of Land, Buildings, and Works and of equipment provided for in standard object 09 	for Acquisition of Machinery and Equipment.
 Payments to the Department of Public Works and Government Services for tenant services.